Frequently Asked Questions

 • need a NetID and a BC email

-• need a to have a class assigned
+• need to have a class assigned

 • payment will be via a stipend, even when the teaching contract hasn’t started